 In connection with the Spin-Off, we and Parent expect to enter into certain commercial agreements, including a framework supply agreement (the "Framework Supply Agreement") and a manufacturing and distribution agreement (the "Manufacturing and Distribution Agreement").
 The Framework Supply Agreement will, among other things, govern the relationship between us and Holcim pursuant to which we will be afforded purchase rights to Holcim's cement exports to the United States on an arm's length basis and on market terms.
-The Manufacturing and Distribution Agreement will, among other things, govern the relationship between us and Holcim products related to our portfolio of residential and commercial building performance solutions, including roofing, wall and lining products, on an arm's length basis and on market terms.
+The Manufacturing and Distribution Agreement will, among other things, govern the relationship between us and Holcim pursuant to which we will manufacture and sell to Holcim certain products related to our portfolio of residential and commercial building performance solutions, including roofing, wall and lining products, on an arm's length basis and on market terms.